 This isn’t just another pasta dish—marry me chicken pasta is your new weeknight obsession.
 Here’s why this marry me chicken pasta earns a permanent spot in your dinner rotation:

-➲ Beginner-proof – If you can stir, you can nail this.
-No weird techniques.
+➲ Beginner-proof: If you can stir, you can nail this.
+No fancy techniques, no tricky timing—just straightforward steps that anyone can follow to create something delicious.

 Ingredients